Horizon-NTH/Star-Wars-BattleGround/README.md

 ## Install Instructions

-You can get the source code from scratch or just install a [realese version](https://github.com/Horizon-NTH/Star-Wars-BattleGround/releases)
+You can get the source code from scratch or simply install a [realese version](https://github.com/Horizon-NTH/Star-Wars-BattleGround/releases).

 * Get source code